marko-js/markojs.com-legacy/src/blog-posts/published/2016-03-16-announcing-marko-v3.md

 The information provided in the schema instructed Marko on how to interpret string attribute values.
 The schema approach worked, and it was simple, but the necessity for a schema was an annoyance and it degraded template readability.

-The new HTML-JS parser fixes this issue by parsing all attribute values as JavaScript expressions.
+The new HTML-JS parser solves this issue by parsing all attribute values as JavaScript expressions.

 _Marko v3 HTML-JS template:_